Majesco Motors

 A certain amount of light was thrown on this situation by Richard Thick.
 It turns out that the Littlehampton business address on St. Flora's Road was in fact the residence of Jack Colyer's parents-in-law!
 The manufacturing evidently took place at the Church Street location.

-At some point after July 1946 (see below), and almost certainly within the first year of its existence, the company relocated some distance further west along the south coast to a new address on Vale Road in Parkstone, Dorset.
+However, in early 1947 the company relocated some distance further west along the south coast to a new address on Vale Road in Parkstone, Dorset.
 This is the address which has been associated most commonly with Majesco Miniature Motors.

 Confirmation of this move is found on a box label which accompanied a kit version of the Majesco "45".
 The box label carries the original general office address on St. Flora’s Road in Littlehampton, but a stick-on supplementary label refers to the company’s “new address” as being Vale Road in Parkstone.
 Thanks to Eric Offen for providing these vital pieces of evidence.